CreativeInquiry/ARP-2600/README.md

 ### <a name="known_issues"></a> Known issues with the ARP 2600 at the STUDIO

 If you find any problems not listed below, ask someone in the STUDIO to update this list.

-- The right channel is dead in the speaker and headphone.
-(I believe a transistor in an amp is dead. --jet)
 - 60Hz hum.
 There might be nothing that can done about this.

 Have fun!